Mike Flood (politician)

 Michael John Flood (born February 23, 1975) is an American attorney, businessman, and politician serving as the U.S. representative for Nebraska's 1st congressional district since July 2022.
-A member of the Republican Party, he previously served two stints as a member of the Nebraska Legislature from the 19th district, from 2005 to 2013 and 2021 to 2022.
+A member of the Republican Party, he previously served two terms as a member of the Nebraska Legislature from the 19th district, from 2005 to 2013 and 2021 to 2022.
 He served as speaker of the legislature from 2007 to 2013.

 Early life, family education

 Born in Omaha, Nebraska, Flood was raised in Norfolk, Nebraska.
 In 1993, he graduated from Norfolk Catholic High School in Norfolk.
 He received a Bachelor of Arts from the University of Notre Dame in 1997 and a Juris Doctor from the University of Nebraska College of Law in 2001.

 Career

 Flood worked at a Norfolk radio station in high school.
 At the University of Notre Dame, he operated and hosted a show on the campus's radio station.
 After graduation, he worked as "Sideshow Mike" on WBYT's morning show for a year.
 Upon his return to Nebraska, he worked as a radio personality at Lincoln-based country station KFGE.
 In 1999, during his second year of law school, he launched KUSO as the first station in what would become Flood Communications.

 As of 2023, he owned 15 radio stations and seven television stations in Nebraska.
 In 2015, Flood founded the News Channel Nebraska network, in which all television and radio stations participate.
 NCN is Nebraska's only 24-hour news channel.
 Flood no longer solely owns the stations, having sold parts of the company to in-state investors.
 In addition to being the operator of News Channel Nebraska, he was on-air talent, acting as a news reporter and hosting the variety show Quarantine Tonight during the COVID-19 pandemic.